Residential Net Metering - Time of Use Retail Sales

 communication with Central's and the member's equipment.

-The member must comply with the liability insurance requirements
+The Customer must comply with the liability insurance

-The member agrees to pay an application fee in accordance with
+The Customer agrees to pay an application fee in accordance with

 the Cooperative's Interconnection Standard.